Effective Date Supersedes Sep 1, 2010 Issuing Authority Office of Executive Vice President Responsible Officer Vice President for Human Resources

 A covered employee may not schedule vacation without first consulting with, and obtaining the approval of, his or her supervisor.
 Covered employees should request approval for vacation time as early as possible so that supervisors have the time to review the request and make the appropriate arrangements.
 Supervisors shall review all requests in a fair and consistent manner.

 A covered employee also may need to abide by school/administrative unit/department-specific protocol regarding the scheduling of vacation.
 For instance, based on school/administrative unit/department operational needs, a supervisor may set aside periods of time throughout the academic year where vacation may not be taken.

 *Note: Covered employees on probation accrue vacation in the manner set forth above, but cannot begin to use accrued vacation until they have passed the probationary period.

-Employees are strongly encouraged to take all of their vacation days during the academic year in which they are accrued.
-In the event that an employee is not able to use all of their vacation days in that time frame, you may carry unused days into the subsequent year as follows:
+Covered employees are strongly encouraged to take all of their vacation days during the academic year in which they are accrued.
+In the event that a covered employee is not able to use all of his or her vacation days during the academic year, he or she may carry over unused accrued vacation days into the subsequent academic year as follows:

 Part-time employees may carry over unused vacation days, up to half of their annual vacation accrual, into the subsequent academic year.